Hypertopic/HyperGlosae/CONTRIBUTING.md

 Open <http://localhost:5984/_utils> to view its Web console.

-Compile and launch the frontend:
+From the `frontend` folder of Hyperglosae, compile and launch the frontend:

 ```
 npm start